demisto/content/.github/ISSUE_TEMPLATE/quick-wins.md

 Issues should only be opened by the repository maintainers.

-Bugs should be reported to customer support and feature requests should be posted to AHA.
+Bugs should be reported to customer support and feature requests should be created in [AHA](https://xsoar.ideas.aha.io/).

 Please do not open this issue.